-The path is easy to find, and well mantained.
-(Only the start of the path is very steep, but not long) Just be carefull to not slide off crossing the river.
+The path is easy to find, and well maintained.
+(Only the start of the path is very steep, but not long) Just be careful to not slide off crossing the river.

 The time to visit the Fairy Pools will depend on the time you will spend photographing.
 Anyway you can reach the top in less than an hour, where is located of the most famous spots.

 Neist Point Lighthouse

 Another iconic spot in the Isle of Skye: The Neist Point Lighthouse.
 The western location in the UK without need to take a boat.
 This way is a perfect spot for sunset.

 The location is fairly easy to reach, and you do not need to walk to the lighthouse to get a great pic.
 Anyway, move from the parking (the iconic spot) in the area to get original compositions.